American Kestrels Rejecting Intestinal Tract of Prey

 And discarded

-And finally, this is another male who has stripped the intestinal tract from the carcass except for one connection, then was spooked and flew off
+And finally, this is a female who has stripped the intestinal tract from the carcass except for one connection, then was spooked and flew off

 Thanks for persevering through so many photos that some may find disturbing.
 I’m fascinated with bird behaviors and this is one of the most interesting for me.
 If anyone knows of a definitive explanation for this behavior I’d love to hear about it.